gojoychain/documentation/docs/ans-metadata.md

 sidebar_label: Metadata
 ---

-The `Address Name Service` contract is a contract meant to assign and resolve human-readable names to Ghuchain addresses.
+The `Address Name Service` contract is a contract meant to assign and resolve human-readable names to addresses.
 Similar to a DNS, the `ANS` service is meant to be used as a convenience address resolving layer when executing transactions.

 ## Address
 ### Mainnet